-The Trust will seek to meet its objective by investing in common stocks of companies and real estate investment trusts that Morgan Stanley Wealth Management Global Investment Office ("MSWM GIO") believes have high current dividend yields, as well as certain fundamental valuation, quality, growth and price characteristics, as of January 4, 2024 (the "Selection Date").
-At least 80% of the Trust's assets consist of common stocks with a positive dividend yield, as defined below.
+The Trust will seek to meet its objective by investing in common stocks of companies and real estate investment trusts that Morgan Stanley Wealth Management Global Investment Office ("MSWM GIO") believes have high current dividend yields, as well as certain fundamental valuation, quality, growth and price characteristics, as of April 8, 2024 (the "Selection Date").
+As of the Initial Date of Deposit, at least 80% of the Trust's net assets consist of common stocks with a positive dividend yield, as defined below.